micrometre/ansible/README.md

 3. Users
       - Create a new regular user with sudo privileges
       - Set authorized key for remote user
-      - allow 'user dell' to have passwordless sudo
+      - allow 'user ubuntu' to have passwordless sudo
 4. docker
       - Install Docker packages.
       - Install docker-compose-plugin (with downgrade option).